light9988/socialapp/README.md

 </p>

-## Installation
-To run the app locally, follow these steps:
+## To run the app locally, follow these steps:

 - Clone the repository to your local machine.
 - Make sure you have Flutter and Dart installed.